PALLADIUM 08: Scientific Authority

 Join

-Gift of a complete print collection and other select benefits*
+Gift of a complete print collection and private calls with our editorial team*

 *All members also receive benefits of lower tiers.
 New subscribers will receive upcoming quarterly print editions.
 PALLADIUM 08: SCIENTIFIC AUTHORITY ships December 21st.
 Our print publication is a quarterly newsletter that informs members about our public interest research, reporting, and analysis.
 Print editions, and other member benefits, are not for sale.